Build-up and survival of the disc: From numerical models of galaxy formation to the Milky Way: Results

 We now aim to probe the earliest phases of Galactic disc formation.
 To this end, we dissect the data into the $\alpha\text{--}\tau$ plane with different selections in metallicity and circularity.
 This allows us to probe both the $\alpha$-enrichment (which indicates the chemical evolution phase: high-$\alpha$ disc/halo or low-$\alpha$ disc) as a function of time for each of the different Galactic components (i.e. halo/proto-MW, high-$\alpha$ disc, etc.).

 In addition, we estimate the stellar \textit{in-situ} percentage for each panel by using a selection of $\rm{[Al/Fe]}>-0.1$.
 The aluminium abundance is increasingly used as a discriminator between \textit{in/ex-situ} populations due to its sensitivity to the raised star formation rates typical of ancient dwarf systems \citet{hawkins2015, feuillet2021, belokurov2022, Fernandes2023}.
 The dataset provided in \citet{xiang2022} does not include aluminium abundances, and so we instead use data from the recent GALAH DR4 \citep{buder2025} over the exact same parameter ranges.
-This survey covers a different region of the Galaxy and with a different selection function, as discussed in Appendix~\ref{AppendixE}, so we stress that the obtained \textit{in-situ} percentages are intended only as a rough guide.
+This survey covers a different region of the Galaxy and with a different selection function, so we stress that the obtained \textit{in-situ} percentages are intended only as a rough guide.
+We discuss this further, along with our chosen quality cuts, in Appendix~\ref{AppendixE}.

 The result is shown in the different panels from $a$ through $k$ of Figure~\ref{fig:mw_formation_times_disc_halo}.
-We also include the radial and metallicity distribution functions for the selections used in each of these panels in Appendix~\ref{AppendixD}.
+We also include the radial and MDFs for the selections used in each of these panels in Appendix~\ref{AppendixD}.
 A number of intriguing features arise in this plane, which we discuss next.

 At the metal-poor end ($-2.0<\rm{[Fe/H]}<-1.5$, panels \textit{a}\text{--}\textit{d}) almost all of the stars are found to have halo-like kinematics, with only a small portion in the highest circularity range.
-The distributions all share the same median age of $\tau\sim13$ Gyr and peak at $\rm{[\alpha/Fe]}\sim-0.25$, indicating these are accreted or proto-MW populations.
-This is reflected by the extremely low fraction of \textit{in-situ} stars found in the equivalent GALAH selection.
+The distributions all share the same median age of $\tau\sim13$ Gyr and peak at $\rm{[\alpha/Fe]}\sim0.25$, indicating these are accreted or proto-MW populations.
+This is reflected by the low fraction of \textit{in-situ} stars found in the equivalent GALAH selection.
 One can see how removing high-$\alpha$ stars below $[\alpha/\text{Fe}]=0.3$ would artificially remove a large portion of the stellar halo and create the impression of a smoother build-up from the chemical thick disc at the metal-poor end.

 At intermediate metallicities ($-1.2<\rm{[Fe/H]}<-0.8$, panels \textit{e}\text{--}\textit{h}) we find a combination of stars from the stellar halo and chemical thick disc populations.
 The stars with halo-like kinematics (panel \textit{e}) extend to slightly younger ages and lower $\alpha$-chemistry (to around $\tau\sim10\,\rm{Gyr}$ and $\rm{[\alpha/Fe]}\sim0.15$).
 These are not consistent with the more metal-poor halo in panel \textit{a}, and may instead originate in the chemical thick disc and then adopted halo-like orbits following the \textit{Splash}.
 These are possibly intermingled with the metal-poor tail of the starburst that is expected to have been triggered by the GSE (which we will argue occurs at around $\tau\sim11\,$Gyr in Section~\ref{sec:AMR}).